microsoft/FMU-bonsai-connector/samples/vanDerPol.md

 # FMU Example: Van der Pol

 This simulator simulates a Van der Pol frequency response.
-It is not a steady-state simulator.
 The brain will learn to adjust an input parameter to control the oscillator.

 The simulator is implemented by [vanDerPol.fmu](https://github.com/modelica/fmi-cross-check/blob/master/fmus/2.0/cs/win64/FMUSDK/2.0.4/vanDerPol/vanDerPol.fmu) from the FMI Cross-Check repository.
+That vanDerPol.fmu model has been modified as follows:
+* Added a DefaultExperiment with stepSize="0.1".
+* Changed the causality of variable x0 to input so that x0 can be controlled by Bonsai actions.
+* Changed the causality of variables x1, der(x0), and der(x1) to output so that they can be used as Bonsai states.

 Note, this example will only run in a Windows environment, since it has Windows dependencies/executables inside the FMU model wrapper.